MiquelTorrecilla/Lane-condition-analysis-for-micromobility-app/README.md

 ## Results
 *We recommend to use it in google colab*

-Compute Results is the code you have to execute to obtain the F1SCORE for the two models per classes.
+Compute_Results.ipynb is the code you have to execute to obtain the F1SCORE for the two models per classes.
 You have to upload the bboxes obtain with the two models.
 The bboxes are in the Results directory.

 ## Extra information